 We are all idiots so some degree, thanks to our mammalian primate brains with flawed perception, imperfect memory, and fallible intuition.
 We cannot know everything, but that should not stop us from pursuing knowledge.

 Oh, we don't really know anything.

 You don't know that rocks aren't edible?
 You don't know that humans cannot give birth to puppies?
 You don't know that jumping off high cliffs is dangerous?
 We know things.
 With diligence and rigor so as to try not to be fooled, we have built a great unifying body of knowledge that is increasingly more accurate and complete.
 Personal experiences are misleading and are not enough to get a good grasp on the nature of our universe.
 The truth consists of hard-to-vary assertions about reality as pointed out in David Deutsch's TED Talk.
 And while we're at it, let's not fall for the post-modernism (everyone is right) contradictory nonsense.

 In the past, we did not not know about things like atoms, radioactiviy, electromagnatism and quantum mechanics, so there might be more hidden things that science hasn't found yet, and there are things that science cannot touch.

 Sure, there is much more to discover, but if we allow for the supernatural and unknown forces without evidence or good reason, then anything goes.
 We might as well assert demons, fairies, ghosts and/or gods.
 Since such guesses are all equally valid (um, invalid) then why bother?

 There is no Truth with a capital "T", but thanks to the scientific method, we now have an accumulation of truths (lowercase "t") that has formed a coherent model of our universe.
+Science and modern philosophy have revealed a single underlying reality.
 Our everyday world and our origins are explainable, though not necessarily predictable due to complexity.